elatov/elatov.github.io/_posts/2013-04-11-migrating-a-vm-from-vmware-workstation-to-oracle-virtualbox.md

 The size matched up, which is perfect.

-From this point on, I could&#8217;ve probably just added the vmdk to VirtualBox, but I wanted to preserve all the Memory and CPU settings.
+From this point on, I could've probably just added the vmdk to VirtualBox, but I wanted to preserve all the Memory and CPU settings.
 To save those settings we can package the VMX and VMDK into an OVA template and then import it into VirtualBox.

 ## Create an OVA Template from a VMware Workstation VM